Lust, Caution: Production

-The actors who played university classmates, spent six months of preproduction in Hong Kong just to get into character and understand the period before filming.
-During this period the group of actors, including Tang Wei and Wang Leehom became very close friends.
+The actors who played university classmates spent six months of preproduction in Hong Kong to get into character and understand the period before filming.
+During this period the group of actors, including Tang Wei and Wang Leehom, became very close friends.
 Both Tang Wei and Tony Leung Chiu-wai were asked whether the sex scenes in the movie were unsimulated.
 Tang Wei responded, "In the movie, we are just doing what we should do to have a baby."
 As for Tony Leung, he responded, "When the bodies collide with each other, it is indeed like a fake show!"